-Portions of U.S. 40 are currently operating at failing conditions, and these conditions will continue to get worse with increasing population.
-All signalized intersections on U.S. 40 are currently operating at acceptable conditions, but they are expected to operate at failing conditions during the PM peak hour by 2050 if no improvements are made.
-Queue lengths (vehicles backed up waiting to get through an intersection) during the PM peak hour will increase and spill back to other intersections and onto U.S. 40 north of town where the posted speed is 55 mph, resulting in safety concerns.
-Additionally, increased traffic on Main Street has disrupted the traditional feel with increased noise and pedestrian safety concerns.
+Portions of US-40 currently operate at failing conditions, and these conditions will continue to worsen as the population increases.
+All signalized intersections on US-40 currently operate at acceptable conditions; however, if no improvements are made, they are expected to operate at failing conditions during the PM peak hour by 2050.
+During the PM peak hour, vehicle queue lengths (vehicles backed up waiting to get through an intersection) will increase and spill back to other intersections and onto US-40 north of Heber City, where the posted speed is 55 mph, resulting in safety concerns.
+Additionally, increased traffic on Main Street has disrupted the traditional feel by increasing noise and pedestrian safety concerns.